 The importance of a robust change management program cannot be understated.
 It needs to be all-encompassing, attending to cultural integration aspects, communication strategies, and staff re-alignment and training needs.

-To improve the effectiveness of implementation, we can leverage best practice documents in Post-merger Integration.
-These resources below were developed by management consulting firms and Post-merger Integration subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Post-merger Integration templates below that were developed by management consulting firms and Post-merger Integration subject matter experts.

 The right set of technologies and resources should be leveraged to facilitate the integration process, including infrastructure, platforms, and systems.